 - Do You Ignore Your Software Security?

-And while you’re at it, in addition to notifying you of an intrusion, your monitoring company can notify the local police department (and/or fire, emergency medical services) as well.
+While you’re at it, your monitoring company can also notify the local police department (and/or fire and emergency medical services) of an intrusion.

 Backup Power Supply

 Even the best home security system is worthless if your power goes out.
 For example, I live in south Louisiana.
 During hurricane season, it’s not unusual for us to lose our power.
-Before that, I lived in Michigan, where power outages were not uncommon during the winter months.
+Before that, I lived in Michigan, where power outages were common during winter.
 Your home security system should be able to shift over and use an alternate power supply automatically.
 The best option is to use rechargeable batteries.
-This has the added benefit of lowering your maintenance costs while giving you 24/7 protection during any weather.
+This has the added benefit of lowering maintenance costs while giving you 24/7 protection during weather.

 Multiple Door- and Window-Sensors

-A simple windows sensor will be able to detect if a window is opening.
+A simple windows sensor can detect if a window is opening.
 More sophisticated sensors can sense when the glass has been broken.
 These kinds of detectors are also known as “audio discriminators.”
-The way they work is that they detect a burglar trying to get into your house by sensing the sound of breaking glass.
-The sensor mounts somewhere high up on a wall or ceiling in a central location.
-When it hears the sound of breaking glass, it sets off the alarm.
+They work by detecting a burglar trying to get into your house by sensing the sound of breaking glass.
+The sensor mounts high up on a wall or ceiling in a central location.
+It sets off the alarm when it hears the sound of breaking glass.

 The technology of these devices has come a long way.
-Once, these sensors could only detect the sound of glass — any glass.
-If you clinked two glasses together doing the dishes, you’d set off the alarm.
+Once, these sensors could only detect the sound of glass.
+You’d set off the alarm if you clinked two glasses together doing the dishes.
 Now, false alarms are rare.
-These glass break detectors have to hear a specific sequence of sounds such as a bump and then the sound of glass breaking (in that order) before sounding the alarm.
+These glass break detectors must hear a specific sequence of sounds, such as a bump and then the sound of glass breaking (in that order), before sounding the alarm.

 Smoke And Fire Detection

 Once you have installed the infrastructure for a home security system, it is relatively inexpensive to add a couple of smoke detectors to the master control panel.
-Besides notifying you of a potential fire, the system can notify your monitoring company and/or the local fire department — even when you are not home.
+The system can notify your monitoring company and/or the local fire department of a potential fire- even when you are not home.

 Multiple Keypads

-If your home has multiple entry doors (or even multiple floors), you should seriously consider multiple keypads.
-For example, you can disarm your home security system after arriving home from either the front door and/or the garage entry door with extra keypads.
-In addition, you can (for example) arm your home security system — the last thing at night — by using a keypad in the master bedroom.
-You can also get secure, keyless entry into your home for all members of your family by using an externally mounted keypad.
+You should seriously consider multiple keypads if your home has numerous entry doors (or multiple floors).
+For example, you can disarm your home security system with extra keypads after arriving home from either the front or garage entry doors.
+In addition, you can (for example) arm your home security system — the last thing at night — using a keypad in the main bedroom.
+Using an externally mounted keypad, you can also get secure, keyless entry into your home for all family members.

-There are many different levels of sophistication (and price) in keypads.
-For example, the simplest units show a series of light-emitting diodes (LEDs).
+Keypads come in many different levels of sophistication (and price).
+The simplest units use a series of light-emitting diodes (LEDs).

-Greenlight: system disarmed Yellow light: a door or window is open Red light: a system is fully armed and ready to detect an intrusion.
+Green light: system disarmed; Yellow light: a door or window is open; Red light: a system is fully armed and ready to detect an intrusion.
 Another type of keypad uses a liquid crystal display (LCD).
-This will actually have a display window that’ll tell you what’s happening.
-This display (the better ones can be back-lit to read in the dark) can show the words “system armed” or “zone 2 open.”
+This will have a display window that’ll tell you what’s happening.
+This display (the better ones can be backlit to read in the dark) can show the words “system armed” or “zone 2 open.”

 Similar to this is the unit that uses an alphanumeric readout.
-You can program these units to talk to you and tell you what’s happening with your system.
-For example, it might say, “master bedroom window is open” or “motion in a basement.”
+You can program these units to talk to you about what’s happening with your system.
+For example, it might say, “Master bedroom window is open” or “Motion in a basement.”

 Some other handy features of keypads:

 Keys or buttons that are lit to make it easy to read it in the dark Single button arming and disarming An exit button that will allow you to open the door for a few seconds (if the alarm is on) to let your pets in and out without having to disarm the system.
 Many keypads also have buttons for calling medical services with the fire department or the police department.
-The keypad should be programmable, with a separate code for each person who lives in the home.
-Or you can have one code for the entire family and another one for professionals who come in and out of the home, such as maintenance companies, friends of the family, or even the babysitter.
-You can remove the code anytime you want — or even expire it automatically after a set number of entries.
+The keypad should be programmable, with a separate code for each person in the home.
+Or you can have one code for the entire family and another for professionals who come in and out of the house, such as maintenance companies, friends, or even the babysitter.
+You can remove the code anytime or even expire it automatically after a set number of entries.

-Your keypad should also be able to allow you to program an emergency distress code.
-For example, when the system is turned on and off with this code, it stimulates the system’s normal functioning — but also sends a signal to your monitoring company that you’re in a dangerous situation.
+Your keypad should also allow you to program an emergency distress code.
+For example, when the system is turned on and off with this code, it stimulates the system’s normal functioning.
+It sends a signal to your monitoring company that you’re in a dangerous situation.
 Many people don’t know they have this feature on their keypad.
 Ask your home alarm installer about it.

 Portable Activation Devices